Yining-math/Yining-math.github.io/writings.md

 ### Some Geometry of Local Systems
 2024-04

 It's to understand the theory of local systems.
 We talk about some different characterizations of local systems e.g. locally constant sheaves, representations of the fundamental group, flat connections, D-modules and crystals.
 And we try to generalize them from the classical case to a higher case to see whether there still exist similar relations for these definitions.
-Finally we get a concept of the (derived) moduli stack of local systems, which has two versions i.e. Betti and de Rham and we also consider (derived) symplectic structures on it.
+Finally we get a concept of the (derived) moduli stack of local systems, which has two versions i.e. Betti and de Rham.
+We also consider (derived) symplectic structures on this stack.
 In the notes there are some questions I want to figure out in my future study.
 [Download notes here](https://Yining-math.github.io/file/2024-04-notes-1.pdf)

 ### The Moduli of Triangles
 2022-05